 University College Birmingham is one of the largest providers of placements in the UK.
-Placements are administered by a team of Employability and Placement Advisers based within hired@UCB on the Seventh Floor of the Summer Row Campus.
+Placements are administered by a team of Employability Tutors based within hired@UCB on the Seventh Floor of the Summer Row Campus.

 The team aims to help students to obtain relevant work experience to complement their academic studies and to develop the appropriate skills, knowledge and experience to enable them to compete with advantage in the industries served by UCB.